CodesOfRishi/smartcd/README.md

   **Synopsis:** `cd .`

 - Often when you're deeply embedded within directories, you may want to be able to search and traverse with respect to a particular directory.
-For example, many users may often feel the need of searching and traversing within their `$HOME` directory irrespective of what their current working directory is.
-SmartCd will use `$HOME` as its default base directory.
+For example, many users may often feel the need of searching and traversing within their `$HOME` directory irrespective of what their current working directory is.<br>By default, `smartcd` will use `$HOME` as base.
+User can provide multiple base paths as well (check out `SMARTCD_BASE_PATHS` & `SMARTCD_BASE_DIR_KEYBIND`).

   **Synopsis:** `cd (-b | --base) [string ...]`